-- 7.01 Records of volunteer training shall be kept on file at each school. - 7.02 For each student diagnosed with diabetes who attends the school, the school district shall maintain a copy of the student's health plan Individualized

-Healthcare Plan, a list of volunteer school personnel who have volunteered and been trained are designated as care providers and trained to administer insulin, and/or glucagon, or both, and a copy of the written authorization of the student's parent, guardian, or person acting in loco parentis. parent's or guardian's signed authorization.
-The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon and a copy of the parent's or guardian's signed written authorization shall be updated yearly annually and attached to the student's Individualized Health Healthcare Plan (IHP). - 7.03 The list of volunteer school personnel who are designated as care providers and trained to administer insulin and/or glucagon shall only include only the names of such personnel who successfully complete completed the required training as set forth in Section 6.00 of these rules.
-The list of volunteer school personnel trained to administer insulin and/or glucagon for each school should be published and made known to all school personnel. - 7.04 The principal of each school, in conjunction with each school nurse, shall properly maintain all such records.
+- 7.01 Records of volunteer training shall be kept on file at each school. - 7.02 For each student diagnosed with diabetes who attends the school, the school district shall maintain a copy of the student's Individualized Healthcare Plan, a list of school personnel who have volunteered and been trained to administer insulin, glucagon, or both, and a copy of the written authorization of the student's parent, guardian, or person acting in loco parentis.
+The list of volunteer school personnel and a copy of the written authorization shall be updated annually and attached to the student's Individualized Healthcare Plan. - 7.03 The list of volunteer school personnel shall include only the names of personnel who successfully completed the required training as set forth in Section 6.00 of these rules.
+The list of volunteer school personnel should be published and made known to all school personnel. - 7.04 The principal of each school, in conjunction with each school nurse, shall properly maintain all such records.

-CHAPTER 3: ADMINISTRATION MEDICATION FOR ADRENAL INSUFFICIENCY OR ADRENAL CRISIS
+CHAPTER 3: ADMINISTRATION OF MEDICATION FOR ADRENAL INSUFFICIENCY OR ADRENAL CRISIS